 Certain physical changes present in your water may indicate contamination, making it important to stay alert to potential warning signs, including:

-• Unpleasant Odors: Hydrogen sulfide is normally detected by the smell of sulfur; chemical odors are often due to pesticides or VOCs.
+Unpleasant Odors: The smell of sulfur normally detects hydrogen sulfide; chemical odors are often due to pesticides or VOCs.

-• Staining: High iron or manganese may cause discoloration of sinks, fixtures, or laundered garments.
+Staining: High iron or manganese may cause sinks, fixtures, or laundered garments discoloration.

 Any of the mentioned signs will indicate that testing is necessary to identify the problem.